ZergyPoo/zergypoo.github.io/aboutme.md

 - Doing technical design for product features.
 - Setting coding practices and design pattern best practices for development.
 - Mentoring and helping other devs on the team.

+### Senior Member of Technical Staff, Salesforce
+*May 2017 to May 2019*

+- Senior individual contributor on the Education Cloud product team.
+- Interfacing with product owners to help describe work.
+- Performing code reviews and helping to implement coding best practices.